 Donations made online receive a tax receipt instantly by email.
 If you need assistance with a donation that was made online, please contact our online donations partner, CanadaHelps.
 Donations over $20 made directly to the Shrine will be processed in early February for the previous year.
 For those looking for tax receipts for donations under $20, please contact us.

-Martyrs' Shrine is open to the public between 12:00 noon on the first Saturday in May to the Monday after Thanksgiving.
+Martyrs' Shrine is open to the public between the first Saturday in May to the Monday after Thanksgiving.
 Operating Hours are daily from 8:30am to 9:00pm.
 Special observances or events may be held outside of these dates.
 See our Events Calendar for more information.

 See our Event Calendar for more information.